zhaoak/from-scratch-list-detail/README.md

 # Cat Opinion Database

-Some cat breeds with my frankly unwarranted opinions on them.
+Web app that displays some cat breeds, along with my (frankly unwarranted) opinions on them.

 "From Scratch" exercise for Alchemy Code Lab